IHE/IT-Infrastructure/IUA.b/IHE_ITI_Suppl_IUA.md

 }
 ```

-The Authorization Server SHALL respond an error response as defined in the OAuth 2.0 Authorization Franework [OAuth 2.1, Section 5.2] if the request does not match the requirements or is not understood.
+The Authorization Server SHALL respond an error response as defined in the OAuth 2.1 Authorization Franework [OAuth 2.1, Section 5.2] if the request does not match the requirements or is not understood.

 ##### 3.71.4.1.2 Authorization Code grant type

 ![ITI-71 Authorization Code](media/authorization-code-grant.png)

-Figure 3.71.4.1.1-1: Sequence of HTTP(S) requests in the client authorization code and PCKE grant type.
+Figure 3.71.4.1.1-1: Sequence of HTTP requests in the client authorization code and PCKE grant type.

-This grant type SHALL be used by confidential, credential and public clients, when the explicit consent of the user is required to authorize the Authorization Client actor to access data on behalf of the user.
+This grant type SHALL be used by confidential, credential and public clients, if the explicit consent of the user is required to authorize the Authorization Client to access data on behalf of the user.

-TBD: The authorization code grant type is used to obtain both access tokens and refresh tokens.
-Since this is a redirect-based flow, the client must be capable of interacting with the resource owner’s user-agent (typically a web browser) and capable of receiving incoming requests (via redirection) from the authorization server.

 The Authorization Client actor directs the user-agent to make a HTTP GET request to the authorization endpoint with the following parameters using the "application/x-www-form-urlencoded" format [OAuth 2.1, Section 4.1.1.3]:

 - *response_type* (REQUIRED): The value must be *code*.

-- *client_id* (REQUIRED): The identifier the Authorization Client is registered at the Authorization Server.
+- *client_id* (REQUIRED, IF KNOWN): The identifier the Authorization Client is registered at the Authorization Server.

 - *state* (REQUIRED): An unguessable value used by the client to track the state between the authorization request and the callback to the redirect URI.
 While this parameter is optional in the OAuth 2.1 Authorization Framework [OAuth 2.1, Section 4.1.1.3] it is required in this profile for security reasons.

-- *code_challenge* (REQUIRED): TBD

-- *code_challenge_method* (OPTIONAL): TBD
+- *resource* (REQUIRED): Single valued identifier of the Resource Server api endpoint to be accessed [JWT Access Token, Section 3].

+- *code_challenge* (REQUIRED): A challenge derived from the client generated code verifier used to correlate the authorization request to the token request [OAuth 2.1, Section 4.1.1 and references therein].

+- *code_challenge_method* (OPTIONAL): Indicator used for the code challenge transformation method.
+It's value MAY be *plain* or *S256* [OAuth 2.1, Section 9.8].

 - *redirect_uri* (OPTIONAL): The absolute URI of the Authorization Client callback endpoint to which the authorization server will send the user agent back once access is granted (or denied).
 This parameter is required if the Authorization Client is registered at the Authorization Server with multiple redirect URI, optional otherwise [OAuth 2.1, Section 3.1.2.3].

-- *scope* (OPTIONAL): TBD The scope of the access request.
+- *scope* (OPTIONAL): The scope claimed by the Authorization Client.

-- *resource* (REQUIRED): Single valued identifier of the Resource Server api endpoint to be accessed [JWT Access Token, Section 3].

 A non-normative example of the authorization request is as follows:

-TBD: add scope

 ```
 GET /authorize?response_type=code&client_id=s6BhdRkqt3&state=xyz&redirect_uri=https%3A%2F%2Fclient%2Eexample%2Ecom%2Fcb
-&code_challenge=6fdkQaPm51l13DSukcAH3Mdx7_ntecHYd1vi3n0hMZY&code_challenge_method=S256&resource=https%3A%2F%2Frs.example.com%2F
+&code_challenge=6fdkQaPm51l13DSukcAH3Mdx7_ntecHYd1vi3n0hMZY&code_challenge_method=S256&resource=https%3A%2F%2Frs.example.com%2F&scope=scope_1%20scope_2%20scope_N
 HTTP/1.1
 Host: server.example.com
 ```

 If the user grants the access request, the Authorization Server directs the user agent to the Authorization Clients redirect URI with the authorization response parameter in the *application/x-www-form-urlencoded* format.
 The response parameter SHALL be as follows:

-- *code* (REQUIRED) - The authorization code generated by the Authorization Server.
+- *code* (REQUIRED): The authorization code generated by the Authorization Server.

-- *state* (REQUIRED) - An unguessable value used by the client to track the state between the authorization request and the callback.
+- *state* (REQUIRED): An unguessable value used by the client to track the state between the authorization request and the callback.

 ```
 HTTP/1.1 302 Found